The Home Of Outdoor Living

 10. Scatter around scented candles to add ambiance

 The best thing about summer and being out on the deck is enjoying eating and drinking alfresco, but not when uninvited visitors (of the buzzing variety) show up to rain on your parade.

-If you're looking for deck lighting ideas to add a magical feel at night there are so many options to choose from you probably won't know where to start.
+There are so many deck lighting ideas to choose from, you probably won't know where to start.
 Outdoor hanging lights including garden lanterns and pendant lights come in a huge range of styles, finishes and colors and look great clustered together to form a statement.

 If you’re unable to connect your outdoor lamps to a power source, pick one of the many battery-powered pendant lamps.
 Another option is to go for a few of the best solar lights that automatically turn on at dusk and off at dawn.